Headache Treatment Brisbane

 Cyclic Vomiting

-Both cyclic vomiting and abdominal migraines can have connections to the neck.
-If migraine treatment medicine prescribed by your doctor helps the symptoms in these cases, then manual physiotherapy to the neck may also help.
+Both cyclic vomiting and abdominal migraines can have connections to the neck and if migraine treatment medicine prescribed by your doctor helps the symptoms in these cases, then manual physiotherapy to the neck may also help.

 Hemiplegic Migraines

-Hemiplegic Migraines are a variant of migraine that can appear like a stroke, so it is very important to have a stroke ruled out by your doctor before beginning migraine treatment.
-As part of this migraine, you can experience a temporary weakness or paralysis on one side of your body.
+Hemiplegic Migraines are a variant of migraine that can appear like a stroke, so it is very important to have stroke ruled out by your doctor before beginning migraine treatment.
+As part of this migraine, you can experience a temporary weakness or paralysis on one side of our body.

-Treating the symptoms would only be possible if all of the scans were clear.
-Then, some manual physiotherapy treating the neck and spine area may improve the symptoms.
+Treating the symptoms would only be able to occur if all of the scans were clear.
+Then, some manual physiotherapy treating the neck and spine area may make a difference to the symptoms.